agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 ## Overview

-This project implements a Specific Provisioner deploying Output Ports and Storage Areas* as external tables on Apache Impala hosted on a Cloudera Data Platform environment.
+This project implements a Specific Provisioner deploying Output Ports (as External Tables or Views) and Storage Areas* on Apache Impala hosted on a Cloudera Data Platform environment.
 It supports both CDP Public Cloud with Cloudera Data Warehouse (CDW) using Impala and Amazon Web Services (AWS) S3 storage, and CDP Private Cloud using Impala and HDFS.
 After deploying this microservice and configuring witboost to use it, the platform can create Output Ports and Storage Areas* on existing csv or Parquet tables leveraging an existing Impala instance.

-> As of now, this provisioner can only deploy Storage Areas on CDP Private Cloud environments.
+> As of now, this provisioner can only deploy View Output Ports and Storage Areas on CDP Private Cloud environments.

 ### What's a Specific Provisioner?